emaj9/computing-workshop/cw-website/pages/research-notes.md

     c. education researchers, practioners

 3. Assessment:
-    a + b. evidence is solid.
+    a. evidence is solid.
 Theory is based in big players (Grioux, Freire), analyzes curriculum (ECS, CSTA), and includes an interview with a student.
 All very solid!
+    b. see above
     c.
 Includes pov of 1 student, and the ideas put forth by policy makers. missing: a discussion with teachers would be nice. maybe their experience with critical pedagogy, their concerns, what they need to implement cp